alexander-t-ho/MessageAI/README.md

-# MessageAI - iOS Messaging App with AI Translation
+# Cloudy - AI-Powered Messaging App

 ## 🎯 Project Overview

+Nothing like a message to brighten a cloudy day!

 Production-quality iOS messaging app with real-time delivery, AI-powered translation, slang detection, and cultural context explanations.